ffp3/Coffe-FF/README.txt

 Where can I get the source code?

 The source code is in the svn server for this project.
+1. Download tortoise svn (http://tortoisesvn.tigris.org/) or another SVN software.
+2. Install the software
+3. Restart computer
-1. download tortoise svn (http://tortoisesvn.tigris.org/) or another SVN software.
-2. install the software 3. restart computer 4. make a new folder anyware you want 5. right click on the folder and click on "SVN Checkout..."
-6. for URL of repository put "https://svn.code.sf.net/p/coffee-sc/code/" 7.
-Press OK.
+4. Make a new folder anyware you want
+5. Right click on the folder and click on "SVN Checkout..."
+6. For URL of repository put Steven Cole respiratory "https://svn.code.sf.net/p/coffee-sc/code/" or FireFly respiratory "https://github.com/ffp3/Coffe-FF"
+7. Press OK.

 It wont work I get some error message I am on XP?